green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cpu-time-cgroup-container.md

 ### What it does

 This metric provider reads time spent in the CPU based on the cgroups stats file of your docker containers.
-More information about cgroups can be found [here](https://www.man7.org/linux/man-pages/man7/cgroups.7.html).
+More information about cgroups can be found in the [Linux manual pages](https://www.man7.org/linux/man-pages/man7/cgroups.7.html).

 ### Classname